🍪 By using this website, you agree to our privacy policy

 If you find harmful links, you have two basic options.

-The first is to simply leave them.
-All websites attract spam links and Google is typically quite good at ignoring them.
 If your website has a relatively small percentage of bad links and you’re generating traffic from Google, you probably don’t need to do anything further.

-But if you have a lot of bad links and are worried that they may cause a manual penalty from Google, you can disavow the links.
+➡️ But if you have a lot of bad links and are worried that they may cause a manual penalty from Google, you can disavow the links.

 5) Look for Content Refresh Opportunities

-A backlink audit can highlight opportunities to increase your traffic by refreshing stale content.
-The idea is to identify pages on your website with a high number of links but not much search traffic.
+The idea is to identify pages on your website with many links but not much search traffic.

 You can then refresh the page and optimize it for a specific keyword to give it a better chance of ranking.

-You can then click on the drop-down menu of each page to see an estimate of how much organic traffic it receives.
+You can then click on the drop-down menu of each page to see an estimate of how much organic referral traffic it receives.

-The key to improving your rankings is to identify why the page doesn’t have traffic despite its links.
+The key to improving your rankings is to identify why the page doesn’t have search traffic despite its links.

 There are several reasons why this may be the case:

-• The page is old and needs an update
+👉 The page is old and needs an update.

-• The page isn’t well optimized for SEO
+👉 The page isn’t well-optimized for SEO.

-• The page doesn’t meet what search engines consider to be the searcher intent for the keyword
+👉 The page doesn’t meet what search engines consider to be the searcher intent for the keyword.

 What Is Searcher Intent?

-Searcher intent is what Google thinks a user is looking for when they search for a particular keyword.
 You have the highest chance of ranking when your page meets what Google considers to be the right intent.

 It’s easy to discover searcher intent by looking at the articles that already rank for a keyword.

-Take the query “Best SEO tool.”
-All articles that rank for this term are lists of tools.
-If your article targeting the keyword is all about why your product is the best SEO tool, you stand little chance of ranking.
-In this situation, you should update your content so it is a list.
+If your article targeting the keyword is about why your product is the best SEO tool, you stand little chance of ranking.
+In this situation, you should update your content so that it is a list.

 6) Identify 404 Errors